 The center is staffed 24 hours a day, six days a week, ensuring continuity between Japan, Italy and the United States.
 The only lull in the work week comes between late Saturday afternoon, when work at U.S. plants slows, and Sunday afternoon, when production in Japan resumes.

 Boeing still won't say exactly when the first test flight will take place, but industry-watchers reckon it will happen around the middle of June.

-If the tests go well, Japan's All Nippon Airways <9202.T> is set to take delivery of the first production 787 in the first quarter of next year, nearly two years after the initial delivery date of May 2008.
+If the tests go well, Japan's All Nippon Airways (9202.T: Quote, Profile, Research, Stock Buzz) is set to take delivery of the first production 787 in the first quarter of next year, nearly two years after the initial delivery date of May 2008.